sib-swiss/containers-snakemake-training/docs/course_material/day2/2_introduction_snakemake.md

 ??? bug "`MissingInputException`"
     The `MissingInputException` error is common in Snakemake.
 It means that Snakemake couldn't find a way to generate the targets during the DAG computation because an input file is missing.
 This is a case of **broken dependency** between rules.
 This error is often caused by typos in input or output paths (for example, the output of rule `first_step` not matching the input of rule `second_step`), so make sure to double-check them!

 **Exercise:** With this in mind, identify the target you need to use to trigger the execution of `rule second_step`.
-Add the `-F` option to the `snakemake` command and execute the workflow.
+Add the `-F` parameter to the `snakemake` command and execute the workflow.
 What do you see?

 ??? info "What does `-F` do?"
-    The `-F` option forces the re-creation of **all outputs** of the workflow.
+    The `-F` parameter forces the re-creation of **all outputs** of the workflow.
 It is used here to avoid manually removing files, but it should be used carefully, especially with large workflows which contains a lot of outputs.

 ??? success "Answer"
     * To trigger the execution of the second rule, you need to use `results/second_step.txt` as target.
 The command is: